 - (a) Create a whole school protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - (b) Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - (c) Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - (d) Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - (e) Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - (f) Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of childon-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding procedures. - (g) Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-School will ensure that these children have a trusted adult in school to talk to. - (h) Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary.
+School will ensure that these children have a Schooled adult in school to talk to. - (h) Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary.

-The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's if there is a concern that a young person may be displaying sexually harmful behaviours.
+The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.